autodarts/docs/README.md

 ## Troubleshooting

 If you have a problem maybe this troubleshooting guide will help.
+[Troubleshooting Guide](https://github.com/autodarts/docs/blob/main/Troubleshooting.md)

 ## Working setups